dendie-sanjaya/ai-vehicle-classification/readme.md

-Okay, here's the explanation of your Image-Based Parking Occupancy Monitoring Innovation, written in simple English:

-### Simple Explanation: Image-Based Parking Occupancy Monitoring
+### Unlocking Parking Potential: AI-Powered Image Recognition for Real-Time Occupancy

 ![ss](./design/architecture.jpg)

-This is a smart system that helps check how full a parking lot is.
-It uses pictures to count cars and know the parking status.
-Our main goal is to get exact numbers for how many cars are parked.
+Managing parking can be hard.
+Our new system makes it easy!
+It uses smart AI (Artificial Intelligence) and pictures to show you exactly how many parking spots are taken right now.
+We use a special AI called YOLOv8 to do this.
+Our main goal is to give you a clear, exact count of parked cars so you can manage parking much better.
+The data collected is also used for statistical analysis and reporting.

 ![ss](./ss/struktur-folder.jpg)